 Our Upper School musical, performed at the Arena Theatre, is one of the highlights of the year.
-The opportunity to perform in a professional theatre delivers challenge, life skills, the ability to adapt to a new environment and a growth in self-esteem and self-confidence.
+The opportunity to perform in a professional theatre delivers the challenge, life skills, the ability to adapt to a new environment and a growth in self-esteem and self-confidence.
 During the half term preceding the musical, our curriculum and timetable are altered to create a 'Performing Arts' afternoon.
 These lessons are a part of our programmed curriculum time which adds enrichment and breadth to our already varied curriculum.
-The time is achieved by changing the focus of our Art and Physical Education lessons as follows:
+Changing the following lessons achieves the time: